mineschan/MZTimerLabel/README.md

 `timer.delegate = self;`

-And then implement the protocol in your dedicated class
+And then implement `MZTimerLabelDelegate` protocol in your dedicated class

 `@interface ViewController : UIViewController<MZTimerLabelDelegate>`